infobloxopen/infoblox_google_secops/README.md

   - Collects the relevant asset data from the given insight id.

 - Get SOC Insight Indicators (action)
   - Collects the relevant indicators from the given insight id.
+The default value for confidence parameter is set to 50.

 - Get SOC Insight Comments (action)
   - Collects the relevant comments from the given insight id.